 Discounts for Content Contributors

-Please note that we only give out one coupon per speaker, even if a speaker in some cases gives more than one talk.
-Likewise, we can also only give out one coupon per talk, even the talk is given by more than one speaker.
+Please note that we only give out one coupon per speaker/trainer, even if a speaker/trainer in some cases gives more than one talk/tutorial.

-In case you have already purchased a ticket for the conference before knowing whether you have been accepted as a speaker or for a training, and thus cannot use the discount coupon, we will be refunding the corresponding amount after the conference upon request.
+In case you have already purchased a ticket for the conference before knowing whether you have been accepted as a speaker or trainer and thus cannot use the discount coupon, we can refund you the corresponding amount after the conference upon request.

 Topics and Goals